 Storebrand has processes and routines to safeguard employees and their working environment.
-All employees are responsible for common well-being and a good working environment.
+All employees are responsible for contributing actively to creating a good working environment.
 Management is also responsible for ensuring that we offer all employees a safe and secure workplace.